SYRIA

 Syria Fact Box

-Syria’s long-running civil war has turned into an effective stalemate since 2020, with President Assad’s government holding about seventy per cent of the country, Kurdish forces in control of the northeast and Turkish-backed Islamist forces in charge of parts of the north and northwest.
+Syria’s long-running civil war, which erupted in 2011, turned into an effective stalemate from 2020, with President Bashar al-Assad’s government holding about seventy per cent of the country, Kurdish forces in control of the northeast and Turkish-backed Islamist forces in charge of parts of the north and northwest.
+Since the civil war began up to 600,000 people have been killed and almost 14 million displaced, including over one million Christians.
+Half are internally displaced within Syria and half are outside, mainly in Lebanon, Jordan and Turkey.

 The civil war grew out of the 2011 Arab Spring protest movement, when Syrians began to protest against President Assad’s Baath Party government and to demand the release of political prisoners.
 In March 2011 troops were ordered to fire on protestors and the ensuing unrest led to the development of an armed opposition that grew into a coalition of rebels trying to overthrow the government.
 By December 2015 Islamic State terrorists held an area extending from eastern Syria to western Iraq.